Election Day. Veteran’s Day. Thanksgiving Day.

 Now we hark back to the first line from the beginning of this piece.
 Citizens with mental illness or cognitive or emotional impairment are estranged from politics.
 The disconnected status of the mentally ill and politics smells a lot like STIGMA.
-There are
+There are positive alternatives.

 Weeks, if not months before Election Day, officials canvas our great nation to find individuals with Mental Health Issues.
 Their goal is to educate, register, and encourage everyone, including those with these issues, to go through the election process.
 Ultimately, we can vote, which is the right of all of us.
 Those in certain areas and cannot travel to voting places offer transportation on Election Day itself.

 We turn our attention to reducing and combating STIGMA in Veteran’s Mental Health.
 Many come back from service duty with a host of mental ailments, but most do not get the assistance they can avail themselves.
 Military individuals are also disproportionately impacted alongside the many returning veterans.
 Today, there are more places to assist with their feelings of shame and inadequacy to encourage treatment.
 In large part, this is impacted by STIGMA.